mosadd1X/novelforge-ai/docs/development-setup.md

 layout: default
 title: Development Setup
 nav_order: 10
-description: "Detailed instructions for setting up a development environment for the Ebook Generator"
+description: 'Detailed instructions for setting up a development environment for the Ebook Generator'
 permalink: /development-setup
 ---

 # Development Setup

 {: .no_toc }

 This guide provides detailed instructions for setting up a development environment for the Ebook Generator.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---